cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.8.1v1
-R and Python interactions SHOULD be disabled.
+Disabl R and Python interactions.
-- _Rationale:_ TODO
+- _Rationale:_ External code poses a security and privacy risk as there is no good way to regulate what is done with the data or itegrations.
+Disabling this will reduce the risk of a data leak or malicious actor.
 - _Last modified:_ June 2023

 ### Resources